FLAME: A Fast Large-scale Almost Matching Exactly Approach to Causal Inference: Experiments

 \subsubsection{Most matching methods cannot handle irrelevant variables}

-Because most matching methods do not consider prediction quality of variables, they might reasonably try to match on all variables equally, including irrelevant ones.
-This causes matching methods to perform poorly when there are many irrelevant variables.
+Most matching methods do not make a distinction between important and unimportant variables, and may try to match on all the variables, including irrelevant ones.
+Therefore, many matching methods may perform poorly in the presence of many irrelevant variables.